kalamuna/twigshim/README.md

 ## Installation
 ### Download the Twig library
-Note that this project depends on the Twig library, which can be installed one of three ways:
+This project depends on the Twig PHP library, which can be installed one of three ways:

 1. [Composer Manager](https://www.drupal.org/project/composer_manager)*
     (recommended)